-Once the ink has dried, turn your page 90 degrees, and write a new line of “o”s at a perpendicular angle to the “o”s that you drew before.
-I skipped adding guidelines for this angle because I think it’s good practice to try and eyeball where the letter should be!
+Once the ink has dried, turn your page 90 degrees, then write a new line of “o”s that are perpendicular to the “o”s that you drew before.
 Each new “o” that you draw should be in the middle of a square of four “o”s.

 Basically, you’re going to “crisscross” your first sets of “o”s with new sets of “o”s.

 Continue drawing connected “o”s until the first quadrant of the worksheet looks like a grid!
-You’ll want to fill out the rest of the worksheet quadrants the exact same way, but with different letters of your choice.
+Fill out the rest of the worksheet quadrants the exact same way, but with different letters of your choice.

 As I mentioned before, calligraphy letter spacing doesn’t have a whole lot to do with math.
-Instead, you’re relying on visual judgment to achieve consistency.
+Instead, you rely on your visual judgment to achieve consistency.
 It really doesn’t matter which letter(s) you choose to practice with — the point is to work on spacing.

-If you find yourself generally having trouble with your calligraphy being “smooshed” together or too far apart, then I encourage you to give this worksheet a try!
+If you find yourself generally having trouble with your calligraphy being “smooshed” together or too far apart, then I encourage you to give this worksheet a try.
 Don’t be discouraged if your results aren’t perfect.
-The whole point of a worksheet is to provide you with mistake-friendly practice.
-(Remember, if you wanted perfect lettering, you’d just use a computer to type out a calligraphy font!)
+The whole point of a worksheet is to provide you with mistake-friendly practice!